nordtheme/nord/README.md

 }
 ```

-When using the [optimized Nord CSS module][ghio-docs-dev-building-optimize-css-module] the import statement must be adjusted to match the path of the distributed file:
+When using the [optimized Nord CSS module][ghio-docs-dev-building-optimized-css-module] the import statement must be adjusted to match the path of the distributed file:

 ```css
 @import "node_modules/nord/dist/nord.css";